 2022 Ohio Corn Performance Test

-2022 OHIO CORN PERFORMANCE TEST
+2023 OHIO CORN PERFORMANCE TEST

 Ohio State University Extension/Ohio Agricultural Research & Development Center

 The purpose of the Ohio Corn Performance Test (OCPT) is to evaluate corn hybrids for grain yield and other important agronomic characteristics.
-Results of the test can assist farmers in selecting hybrids best suited to their farming operations and production environments as well as recommendations made by seed companies and breeding programs.
+Results of the test can assist farmers in selecting hybrids best suited to their farming operations and production environments as well as complement recommendations made by seed companies and breeding programs.
 Corn hybrids differ considerably in yield potential, standability, maturity, and other agronomic characteristics that affect profitable crop production.
 Hybrid selection should be based on proven performance from multiple test locations and years.
 The presentation of results in this report does not imply endorsement of any hybrid by The Ohio State University.

 EVALUATION PROCEDURES